mohsseha/md-to-blog/in/resume/index.md

 - Lead a team of 14 ML Engineers, Scientist and techs with a 7 figure budget.

 ### Manager, ML Modeling, iRobot — 2018 - 2021
-Recruited to develop the marquee feature of J7 robot: the ability to see obstacles in millions of homes when cleaning with with error rate of <0.1%.
+Recruited to develop the marquee feature of Roomba J7: the ability to see obstacles in millions of homes when cleaning with with error rate of <0.1%.
 The team:
-- Grew from 1 to a peak of 10 with (50% of team had PhDs).
+- Grew from 1 to a peak of 10 with (~50% of team had PhDs).
 - Employed state of the art data pipelines and technologies to create privacy preserving (GDPR), reproducible, and completely automated AI/ML vision learning models.
 Technologies used include KubeFlow Pipelines, Population Based Training, Active Learning as well as a number of Semi-supervised pre-training and synthetic data methods.

 ### Principle Data Scientist, iRobot — 2017-2018